ClickHouse/ClickHouse/docs/en/sql-reference/functions/rounding-functions.md

 Rounds a number to a specified decimal position.

-- If the rounding number is halfway between two numbers, the function uses banker’s rounding.
-Banker's rounding is a method of rounding fractional numbers.
-When the rounding number is halfway between two numbers, it's rounded to the nearest even digit at the specified decimal position.
+If the rounding number is halfway between two numbers, the function uses banker’s rounding.
+Banker's rounding is a method of rounding fractional numbers When the rounding number is halfway between two numbers, it's rounded to the nearest even digit at the specified decimal position.
 For example: 3.5 rounds up to 4, 2.5 rounds down to 2.
 It's the default rounding method for floating point numbers defined in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754#Roundings_to_nearest).
 The [round](#rounding_functions-round) function performs the same rounding for floating point numbers.
 The `roundBankers` function also rounds integers the same way, for example, `roundBankers(45, -1) = 40`.

-- In other cases, the function rounds numbers to the nearest integer.
+In other cases, the function rounds numbers to the nearest integer.

 Using banker’s rounding, you can reduce the effect that rounding numbers has on the results of summing or subtracting these numbers.